needle-mirror/com.unity.services.authentication/README.md

     * You can provide options to control if an account should be created.
     * By default, this method will create an account if no account is currently linked.
     * If this method is called while already signed in or currently signing in, this method will throw an `AuthenticationException` with `AuthenticationErrorCodes.ClientInvalidUserState`.
+* `AuthenticationService.Instance.SignInWithSteamAsync(string sessionTicket, string identity, SignInOptions options = null)`
+  * This method initiates the sign-in process for a player with their Steam account.
+  * Game developer is responsible for installing the necessary SDK, getting the session ticket from Steam and providing an identity field.
+  * You can provide options to control if an account should be created.
+  * By default, this method will create an account if no account is currently linked.
+  * If this method is called while the player is already signed in, or in the process of signing in, it will throw an `AuthenticationException` with `AuthenticationErrorCodes.ClientInvalidUserState`.
 *  `AuthenticationService.Instance.SignInWithOculusAsync(string nonce, string userId, SignInOptions options = null)`
    * This triggers the sign-in of the player with an Oculus account
    * Game developer is responsible for installing the necessary SDK to get the userId and nonce key.